McAllister-NOAA/REVAMP/README.md

 ### REVAMP Files of Interest

-All configuration files are copied to the REVAMP results folder. `config_file.txt` controls all of the main options at the front end of REVAMP (is a copy of the file provided by `-p`. `figure_config_file.txt` controls all the options for the back end figure generation of REVAMP (is a copy of the file provided by `-f`.
+All configuration files are copied to the REVAMP results folder. `config_file.txt` controls all of the main options at the front end of REVAMP (is a copy of the file provided by `-p`. `figure_config_file.txt` controls all the options for the back-end figure generation of REVAMP (is a copy of the file provided by `-f`.
 The provided sample metadata file is copied (`sample_metadata.txt`) and converted/cleaned for use in R (`sample_metadata_forR.txt`).

 Each R script outputs stdout and stderror to a log file within the R scripts primary directory.
 In addition, if you wish to customize or debug any R-based figure/file, you can open any of the R scripts in the `assets` folder.
 The second field of the tab-delimited file `Rscript_arguments.log` gives each of the positional arguments fed to each script during the pipeline.
 Simply uncomment the args block at the front end of the script and input each argument.